nairp126/-Mentor-Matching-application/README.md

 1. Ensure the database server is running.
 2. Compile the Java source code.
 3. Run the main application class (e.g., using `java Main`).

+## Future Scope and Potential Improvements

+The Mentor Matching application has significant potential for future growth and enhancement.
+Here are some ideas for potential improvements:

+*   **Real-Time Chat:** Implement a real-time chat feature to allow mentors and students to communicate directly within the application.
+*   **Improved Search Algorithm:** Enhance the search algorithm to provide more accurate and relevant mentor recommendations based on student preferences and needs.
+*   **User Ratings and Reviews:** Add a system for users to rate and review their mentors, helping to build trust and improve the quality of mentorship.
+*   **AI for Smart Matching:** Incorporate AI to analyze user profiles and suggest the best mentor-student matches based on skills, interests, and goals.
+*   **Notifications:** Implement a notification system to alert users about new sessions, messages, and other important updates.
+*   **Resource Library:** Create a resource library with helpful articles, videos, and tools for both mentors and students.
+*   **Calendar Integration:** Integrate with user calendars to make scheduling and managing sessions easier.